Introducing the Metrics Usage Analyzer

-TLDR; View cost and usage information side-by-side to help determine which metrics you want to keep, drop, or add to your system.
+TLDR; View cost and usage information side-by-side to help determine which metrics and/or labels you want to keep, drop, or add to your system.

-To solve this problem, the COT manager looks at a few dashboards and asks around in different teams.
-Some metrics seem to be in a lot of dashboards, but it’s hard to get the same answer across multiple teams about their value.
+To solve this problem, the observability manager looks at a few dashboards and asks around in different teams.
+Some metrics seem to be in many dashboards, but it’s hard to get the same answer across multiple teams about their value.
 What is useful to one team is not useful to another.

-In another case, individual developers across many teams do mention the same specific metrics, but the COT notices that they aren’t used in any dashboards or monitors — should they be?
+In another case, individual developers across many teams mention the same specific metrics, but the observability team notices that they aren’t used in any dashboards or monitors — should they be?
 If so, why aren’t they in those dashboards today?
 Who last opened that one related dashboard — maybe they will know?

-Everyone tells the COT that they can’t live without all of their kube-state-metrics, but those represent a ton of volume in the system!
-How can the COT simplify the data that their teams use?
+Everyone tells the observability team that they can’t live without all of their kube-state-metrics, but those represent a ton of volume in the system!
+How can the observability team simplify the data that their teams use?
 And do their teams really need all of those instance labels on the ksm output?

-Metrics Usage Analyzer is a new way for COT managers and team leads to easily view cost and usage information side-by-side to make smarter metric traffic shaping decisions that reduce noise and boost signal.
+The Telemetry Usage Analyzer is a new way for observability teams to easily view cost and usage information side-by-side to make smarter metric traffic shaping decisions that reduce noise and boost signal.

 Who is using this data and what do they use it for?